Make the most of culinary herbs and spices.

 Bake for 15 minutes or until crisp and lightly browned.
 Remove from pan; cool completely on a wire rack.
 Break along score lines into individual crackers.
 Repeat process with other half of dough.
 Store in an airtight container.

-Yield: about 15 dozen crackers
+Makes about 15 dozen crackers